zhangguanghuib/NewCommerceSDK/Readme_Docs/IIS-Hosted-CSU-SingleApp.md

-This document is to demonstrate how to configure an IIS-Hosted CSU environment for new commerce SDK development.<br/>
+This document is to demonstrate how to configure an IIS-Hosted CSU in local environment with <b>One Single Azure Application</b> for Retail Server,  Cloud POS and Async Client <br/>
-All steps comes from these two link, the author of these both are Sergey Pikhulya from Microcrosoft Commerce Product Group<br/>
+More official document can be found from:
 [How to configure CPOS to use your own Azure AD application](https://community.dynamics.com/ax/b/axforretail/posts/how-to-point-cpos-to-use-your-own-azure-ad-application)<br>
 [Introduction to Commerce Sealed Installers](https://community.dynamics.com/ax/b/axforretail/posts/introducing-sealed-installers)<br/>